chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/media-connector-fundamentals/index.md

 }
 ```

-Currently, only the `data` property is crucial for displaying image options in built-in GUIs.
+Currently, only the `data` property is crucial for displaying image options in the built-in GUIs. 'pageSize' has no effect.

 ### download Method